saiedmethal/MMM-AssistantMk2/README.md

 },
 ```

-### If you have touchscreen and don't want to use snowboy to wakeup.
+### If you have touchscreen and don't want to use snowboy to wakeup
-Just click the Mic icon to activating.
+Just click the Mic icon to activate.
-(I'll provide more touchscreen-friendly functions some days.)
+(I'll provide more touchscreen-friendly functions in some days.)

 ### Tested
 - MagicMirror : 2.4.1